 University Lutheran, the campus ministry at Florida State University continues to be a "Jesus-Centered Community of Scripture, Faith, and Grace" which seeks to cultivate Christian leadership for the next generations of the Church.
 Over the past three years, our campus ministry has sent three students on to training for professional church work at Concordia Seminary in St. Louis (2 M.Div candidates, 1 deaconess candidate).
 We have also discipled dozens of students from backgrounds ranging from "born and bred Lutheran" to having converted during their college careers.
 These students are now salt and light in their vocations as dancers, biologists, musicians, Ph.D. candidates, businessmen and women, doctors, and many other vocations.
-Additionally, we have begun to build a national network of Lutheran FSU alumni for the purpose of connecting current students with vocational mentorship and recent graduates with connectivity for students with local churches, with development opportunities for themselves, and with a greater sense of the Body of Christ.
+Additionally, we have begun to build a national network of Lutheran FSU alumni for the purpose of connecting current students with vocational mentorship and recent graduates with connections within the cities that they move to.
+We believe that such a network will help create a connectivity for students with local churches, with development opportunities for themselves, and with a greater sense of the Body of Christ.
 We continue to develop our ministry work to reach out to our campus community, utilizing the methodologies of missional communities and discipleship training.